damoothen/speedealing-php/README.md

 This is features that Speedealing does not support completely yet:

 - No accountancy (only bank management).
-- Dolibarr manage one currency at once (mono-currency).
+- Speedealing manage one currency at once (mono-currency).
 - Does not support double VAT (Federal / provincial) for Canada.
 - Tasks on module project can't have dependencies between each other.
 - Speedealing does not include any Webmail.